radian628/unofficial-desmos-wiki/src/meta/development.md

 #### External Crosslinks

 External crosslinks (crosslinks to other sites) are specified in a `crosslinks.json` file in the root directory of this repository.
 Any phrase surrounded by double parens which corresponds to a key in `crosslinks.json` will be turned into a crosslink, similar to what Wikipedia does with double brackets (double brackets aren't used here because they mess up Markdown syntax highlighting).
 As an example, `{{ "((" }}list{{ "))" }}` becomes ((list)).

+### Tags

+This wiki uses tags to organize pages.
+See the [main page](/) for a list of all the tags in use.
+You can also create your own tags if you deem it necessary.

+Remember that even if an article you make seems ambiguous, don't overthink tagging.
+We can always change the tags later if necessary.

+There's a few tags in use in this site that have some potential to be confused:

+#### Explanation

+Use this tag for a page that explains some concept in a more theoretical sense.
+For instance, the broadcasting article falls into this category because it explains how a more general technique works.

+#### Guide

+Use this tag for a page that explains some concept in a more practical sense&mdash; The [Guide to 3D](../../3d/) article falls into this category because it walks the user through creating a specific graph.